YijunAH/bigdiamonds/README.md

 ![ColorClarityCutPrice](doc/ColorClarityCutPrice.png?raw=true "ColorClarityCutPrice")

 Fig. 2 Size factor (xyz) against price with cut, clarity, color factors added into the plot.
 It is really hard to see if better cut cause higher price.
 From the graph, it is clear that better clarity and color do cause higher in price.
-Cut: quality of the cut (Fair, Good, Very Good, Premium, Ideal)
+Cut: quality of the cut (Fair, Good, Very Good, Premium, Ideal) Although there are five levels in cut, most of the diamonds are Ideal, Premium or Very Good
 Color: from D (best) to J (worst)
 Clarity: IF (best), VVS2, VVS1, Vs2, VS1, SI2, SI1, I1 (worst)